RN to BSN

 Seton Hill’s programs in the health sciences are recognized nationally.
 As a result, we have partnerships with many local and regional hospitals and healthcare providers.
 We also maintain agreements with nursing schools and community colleges that will allow you to move easily from an RN program into the RN to BSN at Seton Hill.

 As a student in Seton Hill's RN to BSN Program, you will pay a reduced rate of $450 per credit.
-(If you work for one of our Preferred Employers, you may qualify for an additional discount of 10%!)
+(If you work for one of our Employer Partners, you may qualify for an additional discount of 10%!)

 We'll also help you find and claim financial assistance.
 Aid for the RN to BSN program can take the form of: